-The Board regularly reviews income forecasts produced by the AIFM.
-The Company's articles of association (the "Articles") have been amended to permit the payment of dividends out of capital.
-The Board also regularly reviews the Company's gearing levels in discussion with the Portfolio Manager as well as compliance with the gearing limits it sets
+The Board reviews income forecasts produced by the AIFM at every Board meeting.
+The Company's Articles of Association have been amended to permit the payment of dividends out of capital.
+The Board also regularly reviews the Company's gearing levels in discussion with the Portfolio Manager as well as compliance with the gearing limits it sets.